 Below you can see the final result after treatment number three.
 These results are the finished article, most impressive.

-If you have any questions, please ask them in the comments box below.
+If you have any questions, please ask them via our contact page.

 Treatment cost depends on the level of pigmentation required but as a guide 3 treatments for a Norwood scale level 3-4 pattern balding will cost around £2000 and full coverage of a completely bald head will cost £3000.